d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 the derivative of the ReLU function is 1.
 Note that the ReLU function is not differentiable when the input takes value precisely equal to 0.
-In these cases, we default to the left-hand-side (LHS) derivative and say that the derivative is 0 when the input is 0.
+In these cases, we default to the left-hand-side derivative and say that the derivative is 0 when the input is 0.
 We can get away with this because the input may never actually be zero.